vueonrails/vueonrails/README.md

 # Vuejs Gem

-> Reactive Components for Modern Web Interfaces by Evan You and Vuejs team
+> Vue on Rails for your favourite ruby on rails projects

 TODO: update this to support webpacker.
 Or make plans to create [webpacker-vue](https://github.com/ytbryan/webpacker-vue)